 The red underglaze on this low-fired bowl is not properly fluxed (melted), it does not adhere to the body (this is a commerial product).
-The bottom-most contour of this bowl is convex and the transparent overglaze, which is under some compression, has popped right off!
+The bottom-most contour of this bowl is concave and the transparent overglaze, which is under some compression, has popped right off!
 This is a serious hazard on the inside of functional ware.
 Each stain has it own melting temperature, and the underglaze formulation using that stain must employ a mix that supplies sufficient fluxes.
 So test your underglazes (by firing without an overglaze), even if they are a commercial product.

 Glossary |